 You can instantly see why it’s so captivating.
 A double exposure photo is one in which you merge two or more separate photos together, and it’s often used to create surreal, texturally rich looks.
 It’s the oh-so-dreamy, effervescent stuff that makes your photos look like a million bucks, and of course, also happens to be the kind of thing you’d normally need a nice dose of Photoshop for.

 But for all of us at home that don’t have the access or know-how needed to wizard your way around Photoshop, there’s an easy way to replicate the look, thanks to your handy dandy friends the Layer Manager and Cutout Tool in the Photo Editor.

 What’s great about double exposure photography is the contrast of textures at play in the photo.
 Framing a delicate portrait alongside a rushing waterfall, for instance, or taking a simple item like a dress and turning it into a piece of mother nature…

-…are just a few of the virtually unlimited zany things you can do with this technique.
+…these are just a few of the virtually unlimited, zany things you can do with this technique.